 We are at risk of having an entire generation of children fall permanently behind.
 If that happens, our children’s futures will be the biggest casualty of the COVID-19 pandemic.

-That's why I've introduced the Reopen Our Schools Act in Congress to incentivize schools to reopen for in-person learning in the Fall.
+That's why I introduced the Reopen Our Schools Act in Congress to incentivize schools to reopen for in-person learning as well as a resolution expressing the sense of the House of Representative to Keep Our Schools Open.

 Remote Learning Isn’t Working